Georg Groscurth: Posthumous recognition

-After the war ended, his widow, Dr. Anneliese Groscurth, lived in Wehrda in Hesse, and later in West Berlin together with the couple's two sons.
+After the war ended, his widow, Anneliese Groscurth, lived in Wehrda in Hesse, and later in West Berlin together with the couple's two sons.
 Friedrich Christian Delius, who later became a writer, grew up with the two Groscurth boys and later wrote the book Mein Jahr als Mörder ("My Year as a Murderer"), a novel with both autobiographical and historical elements, based on the lives of Georg and Anneliese Groscurth.
 His book played a major role in bringing recognition to the Groscurth's story.

 A memorial plaque that recalls Georg Groscurth's activities can be found at the former Moabit Hospital, Turmstraße 21 in Berlin.
 Furthermore, a street in the Pankow section of Berlin was named Groscurthstraße in his honour on August 31, 1977.
 In 1980 a memorial to Groscurth with the inscription "I die for a world without hate" was erected within the cemetery of Unterhaun.
 In 2005, Israel awarded Groscurth with the designation, Righteous among the Nations.